khannchychuon/Khannchy-Portfolio/README.md

 # 💼 Experience

-## Quality Assurance
+## 💼 Quality Assurance Engineer
 ### Asia-Pacific Development Bank Plc.
-**Mar 2025 - Present**
+**Mar 2025 – Present**

-Responsibilities
+As a Quality Assurance Engineer, I help ensure the quality, stability, and reliability of the bank's mobile and internet banking applications before they are released to customers.

+**Key Responsibilities**
-- Execute Functional Testing
+-  Execute functional, regression, and User Acceptance Testing (UAT) for new features and system enhancements.
-- Perform Regression Testing
-- Execute UAT
-- Verify defect fixes
+-  Identify, document, and verify software defects while working closely with developers to ensure timely resolution.
-- Validate deployments
+-  Validate deployments and confirm new releases meet business and quality requirements.
-- Support Green Test activities
+-  Support Green Test activities in the Pre-Production environment before production releases.

 ---